 What is Email Automation?

 In short, email automation is having different emails (or a series of emails) that go out automatically to your audience for various reasons.
 You want to identify emails that you write over and over and see how you can send them automatically.
 In many cases, you need only apply a tag to a user, and the correct emails will literally send themselves.
 GuppyFish Web Design uses ConvertKit, which operates with a system of tags and custom fields.
 If I don’t have a system in place to apply a tag automatically, I simply log in to ConvertKit, access that user, and apply the tag.
-This takes only a few minutes, as opposed to the half hour I may take writing the individual email.
+This takes only a minute or two, as opposed to the half hour I may take writing the individual email.

 Leveraging Automation

 Now that you know the definition, let’s talk about how to use this tool.
 First, identify the emails that you write time and time again.
-Check out these examples:

-• Preparing for a meeting or consultation
+- Preparing for a meeting or consultation

-• Letting a new patient or customer know what to expect
+- Letting a new patient or customer know what to expect

-• Qualifying leads
+- Qualifying leads

-• Following up with past clients/customers
+- Following up with past clients/customers

-• Following up on a proposal
+- Following up on a proposal

-• Preparing new hires for training
+- Preparing new hires for training

 Chances are good you can identify with at least one of the above items.